krlmlr/bindr/README.md

 Active bindings and C++
 -----------------------

-Because active bindings must be R functions, a native C++ interface is not very useful.
-Instead, use an exported Rcpp function, possibly with `rng = false` if performance matters.
+Active bindings must be R functions.
+To interface with C++ code, one must bind against an exported Rcpp function, possibly with `rng = false` if performance matters.
+The [`bindrcpp`](https://github.com/krlmlr/bindrcpp#readme) package uses `bindr` to provide an easy-to-use C++ interface for parametrized active bindings, and is the recommended way to interface with C++ code.
+In the remainder of this section, an alternative using an exported C++ function is shown.

 The following C++ module exports a function `change_case(to_upper = FALSE)`, which is bound against in R code later.

 ``` cpp
 #include <Rcpp.h>